“The composer, singer, and theatre artist Kate Soper is one of the great originals of her generation…”

 Kate Soper is a composer, performer, and writer whose work explores the integration of drama and rhetoric into musical structure, the slippery continuums of expressivity, intelligibility and sense, and the wonderfully treacherous landscape of the human voice.

-My work “Antonin Artaud’s Drama of the Mind (Featuring Paulo Uccello)” will be performed at Brandeis University in Boston
+“Antonin Artaud’s Drama of the Mind (Featuring Paolo Uccello)” to be broadcast on NEPM -

 July 5-12